mlcommons/medperf/docs/getting_started/setup.md

 # Setup

-Before proceeding, make sure you have the [MedPerf client installed.](installation.md).

-!!! note
 This setup is only for running the tutorials.
 If you are using MedPerf with a real benchmark and real experiments, skip to [this section](#choose-the-container-runner) to optionally change your container runner.
 Then, follow the tutorials as a general guidance for your real experiments.

 ## Run a Local MedPerf Server